-In the run-up to the examinations period, all our reading rooms are very busy with students revising for exams.
+In the run-up to the examinations period, all our reading rooms are very busy with students revising for their exams.
 Some years ago, the University Library introduced a system that allows library users to temporarily leave their reading desk without losing it to someone else, while at the same time ensuring that everyone stands a good chance of finding a free desk for them to use.
 This uses 'desk reservation discs', or 'Pausenscheiben' in German, which are modelled on the parking discs motorists are sometimes required to use in public car parks.
-The discs are available from the entrance to the reading room.
+The discs are available from the reading room entrance.

 This is how it works:

 - When you leave your desk – e.g. to take a break, search for a book or use the copiers – you should set the dial on your break disc to the current time and leave it on the desk.